clouddrove/prowler-securityhub-jira-integration/README.md

 - AWS Security Hub: Configured and enabled in the regions you are monitoring.

 ### Prowler AWS Security Scanning Workflow:
-Follow below steps to configure prowler and send findings to jira.
+Follow below steps to configure prowler and send findings to AWS security-hub.
 #### Features

 - 🔒 **Single and Multi-account scanning** using a single workflow run